 PETTY OFFICER JUSTIN BROWN

 ADF service: I joined the Royal Australian Navy in August 1995 as a Boatswain’s Mate.
 In June 2004 I transferred to become an Imagery Specialist (photographer).
 In January 2013 I deployed to Afghanistan as part of Operation Slipper.
-The highlight of my career has been attending ANZAC Day in France as a photographer and working on the search for Malaysian Airlines MH370.
+The highlight of my career has been attending Anzac Day in France as a photographer and working on the search for Malaysian Airlines MH370.
+I am currently posted to Navy Imagery Unit East as the Imagery Operations Manager.

-Age: 49
+Age: 50

-Hometown: Sanctuary Point, South Coast, New South Wales
+Hometown: Sanctuary Point, NSW

-Current town: Sanctuary Point, South Coast, New South Wales
+Current town: Sanctuary Point, NSW

 What is the nature of your injury or illness?
 Major depression and anxiety.

 Sport background: Growing up I played a few team sports but never really succeeded.
-I concentrated on outdoor activities including surfing and other watersports.
-As an adult I have been doing more individual activities, including kiteboarding, stand up paddle boarding, snow skiing and archery.
+I concentrated on outdoor activities including surfing and other water sports.
+As an adult I have been doing more individual activities, including kiteboarding, stand-up paddle boarding, snow skiing and archery.

 What role has sport played in your rehabilitation?
 Sport has provided a relief mechanism to allow me to forget about all the problems I am having.
 It also allows me to reset.